How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 If you're planning your own animation project, here’s how to best ballpark it.
 Length and complexity are the two biggest factors, but it’s not as simple as that:

 1. Length: Shorter isn’t necessarily cheaper.
-A 60-second custom video still requires most of the same production steps as a 90-second one.
+A 60-second custom video still requires a lot of the same production steps as a 90-second one.

 2. Style: Flat 2D is cheaper than frame-by-frame or 3D.
 Whiteboard?
 Even more affordable.